trinodb/trino/docs/src/main/sphinx/client/cli.rst

     - The HTTP/HTTPS address and port of the Trino coordinator.
 The port must be set to the port the Trino coordinator is listening for connections on.
       Trino server location defaults to ``http://localhost:8080``.
+      Can only be set if URL is not specified.
   * - ``--session``
     - Sets one or more :ref:`session properties
       <session-properties-definition>`.
 Property can be used multiple times with